kswada77/ImageNet/README.md

 ** CURRENTLY EDITING **
 I have been really inspired :smiley: and motivated :satisfied: by [PyImageSearchGurus](https://www.pyimagesearch.com) for studying and challenging deep learning for computer vision.
 This is really awesome resources. :heart_eyes:  I could have challenged to various deep learning architectures, techniques and data preparation, including one of most famous dataset, **ImageNet**.
 ImageNet dataset is available at [here](http://www.image-net.org), but only for non-commercial research and/or educational purposes.
-Unfortunately not available to me. :dissapointed:
+Unfortunately not available to me. :disappointed:
 Instead, I tried downloading via Academic Torrents and prepare data for my deep learning studies.
-I would like to share the steps for this preparation from my experience. :+1:
+I would like to share the steps for this preparation from my experience. :+1: :+1:

 ---
 This page